Membership has its benefits! If you belong to a member company, create your account below.

 Peter GoelzFormer Managing Director of the NTSB"While no one is alleging that any one single policy proposal will cripple the industry, the aggregate of regulations could have a real dampening effect.
 In these less-than-ideal economic times, why should we ignore the safety record of railroads and unnecessarily disrupt an economic engine like freight rail?"
 (The Hill)

 Philip RomeroUniversity of Oregon Professor of Business"Trade is only possible with an efficient transportation system.
 For the majority of the world's population that does not live near a seacoast, this means rail.
 Being exposed to competition from distant competitors forces firms to 'up their game' even in isolated, landlocked rural areas.
 So even rural customers get greater choice and lower prices.
 And workers earn more, because competition forces them to be more productive."
 (State of the Industry Report)

 Robert GallamoreRail Economics Expert"(Partial deregulation) not only saved U.S. freight railroads from further bankruptcies and liquidation, it became, almost miraculously, the catalyst that transformed them into what they are today, the envy of the world's transportation systems."
 (The Washington Post)

-Steve ForbesForbes Media Chairman & Editor-In-Chief "Railroads were failing under government control.
+Steve ForbesForbes Media Chairman & Editor-In-Chief"Railroads were failing under government control.
 When that control was lifted they flourished, creating jobs, making the U.S. more competitive in global markets, and improving the natural environment as a result.
 A healthy rail system spurs growth in all economic sectors," former presidential candidate Steve Forbes recently wrote.
-"It is frightening to think what the U.S. trade imbalance would be without railroads.
-In addition to moving 40 percent of domestic intercity freight volume, trains carry one-third of all American export goods as well."
+"It is frightening to think what the U.S. trade imbalance would be without railroads."
 (Fox News)